scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 pip install airflow-tm1
 ```

 Note that it depends on Airflow so will bring in a pretty hefty list of dependencies if you're not installing it in an existing Airflow environment.
-In this case, you probably want to go back and start at [the beginning](https://airflow.apache.org/docs/stable/start.html).
+In this case, you probably want to go back and start at [the beginning](https://airflow.apache.org/docs/stable/start.html) to get an understanding of how Airflow works.

 #### Usage